KIT-IAI/ControllableTimeSeriesGeneration/README.md

 ## Existing Pipelines

 This repository contains the `ablation_study_pipeline.py` for evaluating the influence of the different conditional information and loss function.

 To control non-stationarity and periodicities when generating time series, this repository also contains the `controllable_generation_pipeline.py`

 ### Input

-See in both pipelines for a description of the arguments.
-If you would like to use your own dataset you might have to specify some of these arguments.
-Moreover, you have to ensure that the index is named `time` and that the delimiter of your csv file is `,`
+See both pipelines for a description of the arguments.
+If you would like to use your own dataset, you might have to specify some of these arguments.
+Moreover, you have to ensure that the index is named `time` and that the delimiter of your csv file is `,`.

 ### Output

-Both pipelines creates result folders, which contains visualisation and summary files containing the evaluation results.
+Both pipelines create result folders with visualisation and summary files that contain the evaluation results.

 ## Funding